-If a meeting of the governing body cannot be held for a lack of a guorum (50% of current membership) or has to be terminated on that account before all agenda items have been completed, practicable.
-If the governing body decide to terminate the meeting before all agenda items have been completed, it must first agree the date and time for a further meeting at which the outstanding accordingly.
+If a meeting of the governing body cannot be held for a lack of a quorum (50% of current membership) or has to be terminated on that account before all agenda items have been completed, the clerk must convene a further meeting as soon as reasonably practicable.
+If the governing body decide to terminate the meeting before all agenda items have been completed, it must first agree the date and time for a further meeting at which the outstanding items will be considered and clerk will convene that meeting accordingly.